-Property, plant and equipment, intangible asset and right-of-use assets with finite useful lives are depreciated or amortised on a straight-line basis over the estimated useful lives of the assets, after taking into account the estimated residual value, if any.
+Property, plant and equipment, intangible asset, right-of-use assets and prepaid expenses with finite useful lives are depreciated or amortised on a straight-line basis over the estimated useful lives of the assets, after taking into account the estimated residual value, if any.
 The Group reviews the estimated useful lives of the assets regularly in order to determine the amount of depreciation and amortisation expense to be recorded during any reporting period.
 The useful lives are based on the Group's historical experience with similar assets and taking into account anticipated technological changes.
 The depreciation and amortisation expense for future periods is adjusted if there are significant changes from previous estimates.

-Property, plant and equipment, intangible asset, right-of-use assets with finite useful lives, prepaid expenses and interests in subsidiaries in the Company's statement of financial position are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
+Property, plant and equipment, intangible asset, right-of-use assets, prepaid expenses with finite useful lives and interests in subsidiaries in the Company's statement of financial position are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.
 The recoverable amounts of the assets have been determined based on the higher of fair value less costs of disposal and value-in-use calculations.
 Such estimation was based on certain assumptions, which are subject to uncertainty and might materially differ from the actual results.
-No impairment is required for the years ended 31 December 2022 and 2021.
-As at 31 December 2022, the carrying amounts of property, plant and equipment, intangible asset, right-of-use assets, prepaid expenses and interests in subsidiaries in the Company's statement of financial position were HK\$249,471,000, HK\$8,952,000, HK\$181,391,000, HK\$12,323,000 and HK\$80,978,000 respectively (2021: HK\$209,647,000, HK\$12,230,000, HK\$225,899,000, HK\$12,844,000 and HK\$80,978,000 respectively).
+No impairment is required for the years ended 31 December 2023 and 2022.
+As at 31 December 2023, the carrying amounts of property, plant and equipment, intangible asset, right-of-use assets, prepaid expenses and interests in subsidiaries in the Company's statement of financial position were HK\$264,390,000, HK\$6,624,000, HK\$159,928,000, HK\$12,144,000 and HK\$80,978,000 respectively (2022: HK\$249,471,000, HK\$8,952,000, HK\$181,391,000, HK\$12,323,000 and HK\$80,978,000 respectively).